Child employment permits

 Who needs to apply for a work permit

-The employer should apply to the Borough School Attendance Service for a permit if the child will be working in the London Borough of Sutton.
+The employer should apply to the Child Employment and Performance Licensing Officer for a permit if the child will be working in the London Borough of Sutton.
 A permit is for a specific job and cannot be transferred.

 What type of work is allowed